waly-org/walybot/README.md

 __WalyBot Commands__

 ```
-translate - volunteer to translate a message right now
+addtranslator - *Admin Only* adds a new translator so they are authorized to start receiving messages
 ```